vmagro/filesystem_in_a_file/README.md

 # filesystem_in_a_file

 A complete view of a filesystem provided by various archive formats.
-Currently this crate supports BTRFS Sendstreams, tarballs, cpio archives and plain-old directories.
+Currently this crate supports BTRFS Sendstreams, tarballs, and cpio archives.

 The intended use case is to use this in-memory representation to enable full-filesystem comparisons during integration tests for image packaging tools.